Skin Cancer Clinic

 Australia has one of the highest rates of skin cancer in the world and skin cancer is the most common cancer diagnosed in Australia – two in three Australians will be diagnosed with some form of skin cancer before the age of 70.
 At Harbour Road Medical Centre in Mackay, we believe that early detection of skin cancer is essential.
 At our Skin Cancer Clinic, we use the latest skin technology to detect and monitor your skin for changes, so you don’t have to.

-Dr Zahid Awan is an experienced skin doctor and skin specialist in Mackay, with multiple post graduate qualifications in skin cancer detection and treatment.
-At your appointment, Dr Awan will examine your skin, checking carefully any spots or moles you think are unusual.
+Dr Sumaira Aurooj is an experienced doctor in Mackay with a post graduate qualification in skin cancer detection and treatment.
+At your appointment, Dr Aurooj will examine your skin, checking carefully any spots or moles you think are unusual.
 The following tools will be used to assess and diagnose skin cancers:

 - A handheld magnifying instrument called a dermoscope to see the spot/s or moles more closely;

 - Skin biopsy – if it’s difficult to tell the difference between a skin cancer and a non-cancerous spot, the doctor may need to take a tissue sample (biopsy) for examination under a microscope.
 This will confirm the diagnosis.